sindreeio/TDT4250Project/README.md

 See each bundle directories for more specific instructions.

 ### Prerequisites
-TODO: Eclipse?
 To install this project you would need to install the [Eclipse IDE](https://www.eclipse.org/).
-Install guide for plugins if needed in eclipse.
+TODO: Install guide for plugins if needed in eclipse.
 Extra guide if they are missing.
 ```Project-folder -> META-INF -> MANIFEST.MF```